 Nope, it goes back almost to the very beginning, or to at least the 4th Century.
 Our history books (written by Christian historians) tell us that ancient Christians were ruthlessly persecuted, tortured and slaughtered by pagan authorities.
 The part of the story they leave out is that more often, it was the other way around.
 We hear a great deal about Nero supposedly feeding Christians to the lions, but we never hear about hot lead being poured down the throats of non-believers.
 Or Christians invading and brutally murdering entire cities of pagans – not to mention how they tortured and murdered other Christians who interpreted certain passages in the Bible a little differently.
 All done in the name of a mild-mannered mystic who taught folks to love their neighbors.

 It was perhaps inevitable that Christians should adopt December 25th as the day to celebrate the birth of their prophet king.
 It was a date that already had been used for such purposes by other religions/ mythologies, and for very good reason.
 December 25 is the approximate date when the sun, having reached its greatest distance from the earth (at least so it appears) at the Winter Solstice and then having spent three days in relative limbo, begins it “resurrection”, its journey back toward us.
-(This is, of course, expressed from the ancient geocentric viewpoint; in reality, it’s the movement of the earth rather than the sun that causes the change.)
+(This is, of course, expressed from the ancient geocentric viewpoint.)
 In other words, it’s the true beginning of the new year.